gilleskratzer/ABN/quickstart_examples.md

 print(myres.c$mlik)
 ```

-# Examine the parameter estimates in additive Bayesian network
+# Examine the parameter estimates

 In this example, we will additionally examinate the computed marginals.
 Take a subset of cols from dataset `ex0.dat.data` (provided with abn)